golioth/golioth-openthread-demo/README.rst

 - Thread network name and PSK key
 - `The Laird BT510 <https://www.lairdconnect.com/iot-devices/iot-sensors/bt510-bluetooth-5-long-range-ip67-multi-sensor>`_.

-This demo can also worked on the `Nordic nRF52840-DK <https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk>`_., but will not have on-board sensors.
+This demo can also work on the `Nordic nRF52840-DK <https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk>`_, but will not have on-board sensors.
+All build commands will explicitly call out the BT510.

-There are additional instructions around setting up RCP and OTBR on `our documentation page<https://golioth.github.io/golioth-openthread-demo-docs>`_.
+There are additional instructions around setting up RCP and OTBR on `our documentation page <https://golioth.github.io/golioth-openthread-demo-docs>`_.

 Usage
 *****